Mohamed Salah is a phenomenon.

 He converted the spot-kick and sparked rapturous scenes across Egypt, proving himself worthy of the throne upon which was he has been placed.

-From wasteful winger to a blooming legend.
+From wasteful winger to living legend.

 Salah’s place in history is expanding by the day.